waqarsaleem/waqarsaleem.github.io/recommendation.md

 - [Syeda Areeba Kazmi](https://www.linkedin.com/in/areeba-kazmi-a840a8112/), HU CS 2020, MS CS (online) at Georgia Institute of Technology starting 2022
 - [Unaiza Ahsan](http://unaizahsan.com), Georgia Tech 2018, Schlumberger Faculty for the Future Fellowship 2017-18

-The achievements of the individuals above are due to their efforts, only a few facets of which are partially documented by my letter.
+The achievements of these individuals are due to their efforts, only a few facets of which are documented by my letter.
 More applicants who sought my recommendation were unsuccessful in their application than were successful (the ratio exceeds 5 to 1 as of November 2023), just so you know!

 ## Eligibility